solarmon/WHDLoad-Game-Launcher/README.md

    - If a **.tooltypes** file is found for the slave file, the options found in this will be used to launch the game.
    - Some WHDLoad game launchers automatically generate the .tooltypes for each game slave it finds.

-# Mulltiple Slaves: Target Slave
+# Multiple Slaves: Target Slave

 There needs to be a method to specify directly which slave file you want to launch.

-The method I have used is what I call the **Target Slave** method, which is explained below.
+The method I have used is what I call the **Target Slave** method is to make use of the Volume name of DH1:, which is explained below.

 There are several hard drive formats supported by UAE: